Trusted by Brisbane Patients Since 1979

 10. Integrating Remedial Massage with Other Therapies

-Remedial massage can be integrated with other treatments such as Physiotherapy, Bowen Therapy, Kinesiology, Acupuncture, Naturopathy, Nutrition, Dietician and Hypnotherapy.
-This holistic approach can enhance the overall effectiveness of the treatment and promote faster recovery.
+Remedial massage can be integrated with other Natural Therapies such as Osteopathy, Kinesiology, Naturopathy, Nutrition, Dietician and Hypnotherapy.
+This holistic approach can enhance the overall effectiveness of the the other therapy and promote faster recovery.

 1. What is the difference between remedial massage and deep tissue massage?